Temi-aruna/Temi-aruna/README.md

 ## 🏆 Projects

 - **[Home Lab for Malware Detection and Telemetry](https://github.com/Temi-aruna/Home-Lab-for-Malware-Detection-and-Telemetry)**
-  *Built a Windows-based lab with Sysmon + Splunk to detect and analyze simulated malware behavior.*
+  *Built a Windows-based lab to detect and analyze simulated malware behavior.*

 - **[SOC Automation Project](#)**
   *Developed automated workflows using Shuffle SOAR and TheHive to triage and respond to incidents faster.*